 To find out more information about PSHE at Moston Lane, please have a look at our PSHE policy and other related policies below:

 The PSHE Association is the national body for personal, social, health and economic (PSHE) education.
 Most PSHE education becomes statutory for all schools from September 2020 under the Children and Social Work Act 2017.
 For Primary schools, this includes ‘Relationships Education’ and ‘Health Education’.
-Click on the link below to see the updated edition of the PSHE Association Programme of Study for PSHE education.

 Below is the ‘Curriculum Map’, which outlines the activities and skills that will be taught throughout the year: